(Published February 2013, last updated February 2026)

 The Way of Saint James is known by many names—the Chemin de Saint-Jacques de Compostelle, the Via Podiensis, the Pilgrims’ Trail or, more simply, the GR 65.

-It is just one of many Grands Randonnées, or long-distance walking paths, which arrive in France from all corners of Europe, converging eventually in Saint-Jean-Pied-de-Port.
+It is just one of many Grands Randonnées, or long-distance walking paths, which meander through France, bringing pilgrims from all corners of Europe.

-Over time, four main routes became established and today there are over 4,000 kilometres (2,500 miles) of paths, known collectively as the Chemins de Saint-Jacques, which guide walkers from all over France to the southern town of Saint-Jean-Pied-de-Port.
+Over time, four main routes through France, covering more than 4,000 kilometres (2,500 miles) and known collectively as the Chemins de Saint-Jacques, became established, each one guiding walkers to the southern town of Saint-Jean-Pied-de-Port where the most famous of all long-distance walks—the Camino Francès—begins.

 Legend has it (and this is the version that I like best) that after the death of Jesus, the twelve disciples cast lots to divide up the known world and determine where each of them would spread the gospels.